danielgblanco/danielgblanco.github.io/docs/blog/posts/platforms_are_for_engineers.md

 As engineers, we are constantly seeking the path of least resistance.
 If we hit a wall, we'll spend precious time and effort building our own bypass, even if it means eroding the beautiful path you've laid out.
-So, if you _genuinely_ want engineers to follow your best practices or engineering standards, you _must_ make it the absolute easist option.
+So, if you _genuinely_ want engineers to follow your best practices or engineering standards, you _must_ make it the absolute easiest option.
 Make them ask, _"why would I do it any other way?"_.
-Otherwise, you'll witness firsthand why "engineer" shares its root with "ingenious".
+Otherwise, you'll witness first-hand why "engineer" shares its root with "ingenious".
 They'll devise "wonderful" workarounds that, as you've guessed, rarely align with your standards.